Design Tech’s New Security Guard: David Stahler

 Aside from security, Stahler has long been working alongside schools.
 He was a school resource officer at Sequoia High School.
 While there, he started a pole vaulting program and worked as a coach.

-If you were more curious about our new security guard, google his name.
-If you did, a few articles about an arrest of a student he made while working as a School Resource Officer.
+If you were more curious about our new security guard, you might google his name, and if you did, a few articles about an arrest of a student he made while working as a School Resource Officer will show up.
 Being a former police officer with 20 years of experience, there is bound to be a controversial arrest.
 He clarified that the incident involved a defiant student who pushed him during an attempt to de-escalate the student’s disruptive behavior.
 His supervisors and the district attorney deemed the arrest justified, but a court in San Francisco, known for its apprehension towards police, sided with the student's wealthy family and led to the dismissal of the case.
-Despite the disagreement, Stahler's overall record and the support from his superiors indicate the incident was reasonable, while the media focuses on the court’s opposing perspective.

-While he holds a stoic demeanor, he is a friendly and considerate individual.
+While he holds a stoic demeanor, Stahler is a friendly and considerate individual.
 He is open to all questions (if you can find him) and truly cares about the community!

 Previous